Policy Optimization for Personalized Interventions in Behavioral Health

-Figure \ref{fig:introfig} compares the performance of a common contextual bandit policy, Thompson Sampling, with that of the existing heuristic employed by Keheala using a simulation model fit to data from Keheala's initial pilot\footnote{The model itself was trained by cross-validation with double ML and further validated on a hold out set; see \cref{s.casestudy} for details on this as well as the bandit approach itself.}.
-In parsing this figure, we note that the x-axis corresponds to the number of calls (and thus, also the amount of data that can be collected about the incremental impact of an intervention) in a single day.
+Figure \ref{fig:introfig} compares the performance of a common contextual bandit algorithm, Thompson Sampling, with that of the existing heuristic employed by Keheala using a simulation model fit to data from Keheala's initial pilot.\footnote{The model itself was trained by cross-validation with double ML and further validated on a hold out set; see \cref{s.casestudy} for details on this as well as the bandit approach itself.} In parsing this figure, we note that the x-axis corresponds to the number of calls (and thus, also the amount of data that can be collected about the incremental impact of an intervention) in a single day.
 The operating point for the Keheala pilot corresponds to a budget of 26 interventions per day, as indicated by the yellow star.
-Two observations are evident from the figure: \begin{itemize} \item Performance can deteriorate: At a low budget, we see that bandit performance actually deteriorates below the baseline.
-As we further discuss in \cref{ss.results}, this is a data scarcity issue: with a small budget, the bandit simply does not collect enough `exploration' data to learn an improved policy.
-This is despite the fact that the Thompson sampling algorithm employed had the benefit of a prior learned on approximately half of the data. \item Marginal improvement: The bandit captures a similar verification rate as the incumbent Keheala policy with 3 fewer interventions per day (relative to the 26 used by Keheala).
-While meaningful, this is a somewhat marginal improvement. \end{itemize}